caiyunlin/clipgo/README.md

 ## Example Use Case

 1. You copy a 12-digit ticket ID such as `123456789012`
-2. Clip Go detects it matches a predefined pattern
+2. ClipGo detects it matches a predefined pattern
 3. A dialog pops up with a shortcut link:
    `https://www.casesystem.com/caseid=123456789012`
 4. Clicking the link opens the corresponding case page in your browser

 ## Installation

-> ⚠️ Clip Go is developed with **.NET Framework 4.7.2**
+> ⚠️ ClipGo is developed with **.NET Framework 4.7.2**
 > Ensure it is installed on your Windows system.

 1. Clone the repository: